 - The vendor made the same efforts to collect the debt as those made to collect debts from a nonpolitical debtor in similar circumstances.
 Remedies might include, for example, late fee charges, referral to a debt collection agency or litigation.

-If the committee or the creditor fails to take these steps, the difference between the amount owed and the amount actually paid may be considered a contribution subject to limits and source prohibitions (i.e., prohibited if the vendor is incorporated).
+If the committee or the creditor fails to take these steps, the difference between the amount owed and the amount actually paid may be considered a contribution subject to limits and source prohibitions (for example, prohibited if the vendor is incorporated).

 Debt settlement plans